Shah Amanat Bridge

-Shah Amanat Bridge, the second constructed across the Karnaphuli River in Bangladesh, is the first major extradosed bridge in the country.
-It is located along the country's busiest national highway N1.
-It connects the southern parts of Chittagong, Cox's Bazar, and the hill district Bandarban.
+Shah Amanat Bridge, the second bridge constructed across the Karnaphuli River in Bangladesh, is the first major extradosed bridge in the country.
+It is located along the country's busiest national highway, N1.
+It connects the southern parts of Chittagong, Cox's Bazar, and the hilly district of Bandarban.
 It is named after Chittagong's 18th-century Islamic Saint Shah Amanat.

 Construction history

-Construction of the bridge started in August, 2006 and it was officially opened on 8 September 2010.
+Construction of the bridge started in August 2006 and it was officially opened on 8 September 2010.
 The Chinese construction company Major Bridge Construction, China, built the bridge.
 The project involved a cost of Taka 590 crore, including a foreign exchange component of Taka 3.72 billion provided by the Kuwait Fund.

 Dimensions

 The bridge is 950 m long and 24.47 m wide.
 It has five piers with three 200 m extradosed main spans, two 115 m side spans and a 130 m approach viaduct section.
 Alongside four lanes for vehicles, the bridge has two 1.5 m lanes for movement of 'manual transports' like rickshaws, push carts and vans.
 There is also a 1.5 m walkway on each side of the bridge.
 The bridge has a 0.5 km approach road in the city end and one km approach road at the Patiya end.